muze-nl/jsontag/README.md

 ## Circular data, or references

 One shortcoming of JSON is that it cannot represent data with internal references.
-TSON solves this by introducing the `<link>` type.
+JSONTag solves this by introducing the `<link>` type.
 Here's an example:

 ```
 <object id="source">{